Why Electric Buses

 Yes, the City anticipates electric buses to have a similar lifespan to diesel buses, around 17 years.

-The buses will be used on a variety of routes throughout the city.
+The buses are used on a variety of routes throughout the city.

 Will bus fares go up to pay for the new buses?
 How are they being paid for?